 Across the Marshlands are gradients of conditions.
 Examples include water depth, the duration of tidal inundation, and the interaction between these two factors.
 Changing conditions can be seen in looking from the deeper water in the center of a creek, across to low marsh and then high marsh, and as the water inundation gradually decreases, to shrub thickets, swamp, and wet woods, and finally to the drier forested uplands.
 As elevation increases, any tidal influence also decreases.

 Plant and animal species have evolved varying abilities to tolerate water inundation.
 Wild Rice grows in marshes or shallow ponds where soil is continuously submerged.
-Jewelweed can thrive in high marsh locations where soils are not continuously submerged, as well as in moist woodlands, but it can’t survive in the wet soils required by Wild Rice.
+Jewelweed can thrive in high marsh locations where soils are not continuously inundated, as well as in moist woodlands, but it can’t survive in the wet soils required by Wild Rice.
 Red-winged Blackbirds range over marsh and swampland, while Warbling Vireos are typically found in trees near the waters edge.
 Such diversity in adaptations makes possible a broad range of species in each habitat.

 Tides have profound effects.
 Although continuously wet, tidal wetland soils are drained twice a day, making sufficient oxygen available for decomposition of plant debris.
 The nutrients released by this decomposition are readily available to plants, allowing the development of lush vegetation that in turn provides food and shelter for animals.
 Under these conditions of ample nutrients and water, the amount of plant material produced per acre yearly makes tidal freshwater marshes one of the most productive ecosystems in the world.